 Around Morpeth Town Centre.
 Easy.
 1.75 miles / 3 km

-This is a short 1.75 mile circular walk is based on the Town Trail which begins at the Tourist Information Office at the Chantry on Bridge Street.
+This is a short 1.75 mile circular walk which is based on the Morpeth Town Trail which begins at the Tourist Information Office at the Chantry on Bridge Street.
 The route takes in some well known sites in Morpeth including the Chantry, the Chantry footbridge, the Court House, Ha’ Hill, the Church of St James the Great, Sanderson Arcade, the Clock Tower and the Town Hall.